DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ### Drupal is PCI compliant.

 This is incorrect by itself because Drupal is only one piece of the cardholder data environment (CDE).
-However, Drupal (when it’s up to date with all of its security patches and when it’s configured properly) can help one achieve compliance more easily through the use of various contributed modules, such as Paranoia and Security Review.
+However, when Drupal is up to date with all of its security patches and when it’s configured properly to meet its portion of the PCI-DSS requirements, then Drupal is PCI *compatible*.
+PCI compliance can only be achieved at the CDE level once each component of the CDE has met all the requirements within their area of responsibility.

 ### Ubercart and Drupal Commerce are PCI compliant.